-Minimal Impact Compliance with the Travel Address from Travel Rule Protocol 2.0
+Minimal Impact Compliance with Travel Address from TRP 2.0

 With the introduction of the Financial Action Task Force (FATF) Travel Rule, virtual asset service providers (VASPs) need to know if they are sending coins to a self hosted wallet (also known as unhosted or non-custodial wallet) or if the recipient is another VASP.
 And if the transaction goes to another VASP, which VASP is it?